Berry Production (BF 122)

 Webinars

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss a webinar, they are always recorded and posted for later viewing.
-Course will run again in winter 2013.

 Instructors

-Crystal Stewart and Laura McDermott are Cornell Cooperative Extension Educators serving as regional fruit and vegetable specialists for the Capital District Fruit and Vegetable Team in NY.
+Laura McDermott is a regional fruit and vegetable specialist for the Capital District Fruit and Vegetable Team of Cornell Cooperative Extension in NY.

 Dates